MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-3-slack-azure-mfa-reset-command.md

 ## Azure Automation Runbook

-I'll start with the runbook that makes all of this happen.
+I'll start with a run through of the runbook that makes all of this happen, [Link to full script on Github.]

 It has one parameter that takes the input of the webhook data.